 Below we provide a short explainer of how you can embed our charts.
 We hope you find them useful!

 Here is how to embed it in your article.

 At the bottom of the chart you click on the little share symbol – one dot that connects to two dots.
 A little menu pops up.
 There you chose the </>Embed option and you will see a box (try it!) with the following bit of text:

 To embed this map in your article you just take this bit of html code and copy-paste it in your own article.

 More information: An iframe is used to display a website within another website – w3schools has more info on iframes.

 Our World in Data charts can be used to compare any combination of countries you want.

 Let’s say you want to embed a chart that compares the confirmed deaths in Spain, Italy, and the US over time.

 The first step is to find the chart that shows the data that you are interested in (here is the page with all COVID-19 charts) – there you find the chart that we embedded for you here.

-Then you simply adjust the countries you want to show – using the Add country button.
+Then you simply adjust the countries you want to show – using the Edit countries and regions button.
 Click on it and take away World and add Spain, Italy, and the United States.